How to Restore Aluminum Rims After Oxidation Removal Skip to content

 Oxidation: What is it?

 Corrosion is a byproduct of oxidation, not the same thing.
-When a metal is exposed to an oxidizing agent, such as air, oxidation takes place.
-This results in the metal, especially aluminum, forming a thin, thick layer of an element called aluminum oxide.
-This film protects the metal from corrosion.
+Oxidation occurs when a metal comes into contact with an oxidizing agent, such as air.
+This results in the metal, especially aluminum, forming a thin layer of an element called aluminum oxide.
 Since aluminum is incredibly resistant to corrosion, it will be a long time before this happens.
 Corrosion doesn't start until the hardened film starts to break away.

 For the record, aluminum does not rust.
 Only ferrous metals may rust; however, aluminum can develop after rust if ferrous metals scrape or embed themselves in it.